Miraclexy/Financial-Computing-Projects/README.md

       Get data from 30 days before announcement day and 30 days after announcement day to see the impact of announcement.

-      Calculate average of abnormal returns, std of AAR, cumulative average of abnomal returns and std of CAAR for each group.
+      Calculate average of abnormal returns, std of AAR, cumulative average of abnormal returns and std of CAAR for each group.

       Show the gnuplot graph with CAAR for all 3 groups.

+      Use multi-thread to improve the speed of program.